-Medicaid and NCHC shall cover direct to definitive drug testing when the test is individualized to the beneficiary based on history of use and substance(s) likely to be present.
+Medicaid shall cover direct to definitive drug testing when the test is individualized to the beneficiary based on history of use and substance(s) likely to be present.

-3.2.1.6 Definitive Testing to Confirm a Negative Presumptive Result
+3.2.1.6 Definitive Testing to Confirm a Negative Presumptive Result a.
+The presumptive result is inconsistent with a beneficiary's selfreport, presentation, medical history, or current prescribed medication plan;

-Medicaid and NCHC shall cover definitive testing to confirm a negative presumptive result for the following circumstances when accompanied by a physician order:
+Medicaid shall cover definitive testing to confirm a negative presumptive result for the following circumstances when accompanied by a physician order:

-- a.
-The presumptive result is inconsistent with a beneficiary's selfreport, presentation, medical history, or current prescribed medication plan; - b.
+- b.
 Following a review of clinical findings, the provider suspects use a substance that is inadequately detected or not detected by a presumptive drug test; or - c.
 To rule out an error as the cause of a negative presumptive result.